oktupol/DocumentArchiver/README.md

 Before the first use, you have to set few defaults in a file called `.documentarchiverrc` in your home directory.
 There are following settings:

 - archiveDirectory (mandatory): The directory in which your archive should be stored.
 If it doesn't exist, this program will create it upon first usage.
 - paperFormat (optional): The default paper format you scan your documents in.
 For example 'a4' or 'a5'.
-Currently, only DIN (international) paper formats from A4 to A6 are supported.
-If you need American paper formats, you can amend them in the file `src/Constants.ts`.
+Currently, only some DIN formats are supported, see `src/Constants.ts`.
+If you need other formats, such as American paper formats, you can amend them in the file `src/Constants.ts`.
 The program will ask about the paper format for each document and, if set, automatically pre-select the configured default paper format so that you only have to confirm it with Enter.
 - scannerDeviceName (optional): The scanner device name as determined by `scanimage -L`.
 If not set, no device name will be passed to `scanimage` and the system default scanner will be used.
 - tesseractLang (optional): The language which `tesseract` should use.
 Use the same format for specifying the language as `tesseract` expects for its `-l` parameter.
 If none is specified, none will be passed on.